-My husband and kids specifically ask for this sundried tomato infused chicken – like, all the time.
+My family specifically asks for this sundried tomato infused chicken dinner – like, all the time.
 I go back and forth between this recipe and my Instant Pot Tuscan Chicken.
-Your family will love it too, and you won’t mind making it for them, because it truly is an easy and delicious dinner that’s ready in less than 20 minutes.
+Your family will love it too, and you won’t mind making it for them, because it truly is an easy and delicious Italian inspired dinner that’s ready in less than 20 minutes.

 You have to try my other skillet chicken dinners too!
 Make Marry Me Chicken, which is very similar to Tuscan chicken, but without the addition of spinach.
+Chicken Florentine skips the sundried tomatoes.
 Or try a different flavor with Chicken Cacciatore, Creamy Lemon Chicken, Creamy Mushroom Chicken, or Cream of Mushroom Chicken.

 Why You’ll Love This Recipe